Silanael/ardrive-get-files/README.md

 `npm start` OR `node index.js` OR `./index.js`

+## Known issues
+- Moved/reuploaded/renamed files produce multiple entries.

+## TODO (maybe)
+- See if there would be a way to do the fetch without creating a DB/user.
+- Might add an option to prune the duplicates at some point.
+- Package into a binary.

 ## What is this?
 A Javascript-program that fetches information files on a selected ArDrive public drive located in a given Arweave-address, saving this data in CSV-format.
+Will probably get deprecated once the new version of [ardrive-cli](https://github.com/ardriveapp/ardrive-cli) is ready, wrote this now due to there being multiple requests for CSV-exporting on ArDrive's Discord server.